 Ultimately, by recognizing the risk of both fraud and unintentional errors, then conducting contract compliance audits to identify and prevent them, senior executives can effectively improve business processes, transparency, and productivity, as well as produce substantial ROI.

-While you’re at it, download another popular SC&H white paper, The Top Ten Indicators That It’s Time for a Contract Compliance Audit.
 If you’d like to speak with our contract compliance specialists about how audits can help your organization, please contact us here.